willoma/pycalaos/README.md

 ## Calaos IOs vs pycalaos items mapping

-Mapping from Calaos IOs to pycalaos items is based on the gui_type:
+Mapping from Calaos IOs to pycalaos items is based on the Calaos type:

 | Calaos type     | pycalaos object type    |
 | --------------- | ----------------------- |